“A vision for the future of our community”

 They held meetings to discuss how the findings could be put into action.
 They set goals in order to implement the findings, such as the housing goals set out below.

 In November 2011 the North Mymms Parish Plan was published.
 At the time the local newspaper, the Welwyn Hatfield Times, covered the news with the headline “New plan for the future of North Mymms Parish”, adding that “a blueprint for the future of North Mymms Parish has been unveiled”.
+Click on the image below for a larger version.

 “A powerful tool to influence decisions”